Haifa Zangana: Artistic career and activism

 As a painter and writer, she participated in the eighties in various European and American publications and group exhibitions, with one-woman shows in London and Iceland.
 She is also a commentator for The Guardian, and a contributor to other European and Arabic publications, such as Red pepper, Al Ahram weekly and Al Quds (weekly comment).
 She is a founding member of the International Association of Contemporary Iraqi Studies and a member of the advisory board of the BRussel's Tribunal on Iraq.
 She was an advisor for the UNDP Report "Towards the Rise of Women in the Arab World" (2005).
 Further, she worked as consultant for ESCWA (United Nations Economic and Social Commission for Western Asia).
-She contributed to the "Arab Integration" report and the "Towards Justice in the Arab world" report, which was withdrawn by the UN general secretary.
+She contributed to the "Arab Integration" report and the "Towards Justice in the Arab world" report, which was withdrawn by the UN secretary-general.

 In her 2005 article on the political situation in Iraq, she strongly criticized the preparations for a new constitution as "aimed at legitimising the occupation" and commented on the situation of Iraqi women, who "were long the most liberated in the Middle East."

 Zangana has consistently drawn on her experience of living in exile to inform her artwork and writing.
 She has also been active in helping other women to write about their lives, as in the case of Palestinian ex-prisoners.
 Her work with women, who were formerly political prisoners in Tunisia, focuses on helping them to write their own experiences as part of a transitional justice process.